janisZisenis/BoardGames.TDD-London-School/README.md

  * Rules/Phases of the TDD cycle:
    * Red - Write a failing unit test!
    * Green - Make the test pass in the simplest manner you can think of!
-   * Refactoring - Clean up (and generify the production code if possible)
+   * Refactoring - Clean up (and generify the production code if possible)!
    * Repeat!
 * Aspects of high quality unit tests:
-   * Trustworthyness (through consistency and isolation)
+   * Trustworthiness (through consistency and isolation)
    * Readability
    * Maintainability